rvsitebuilder/developer-docs/en/app-json-and-dependency.md

 <!-- TODO: @Settavut create the full list of schema.json above and make above URL accessible.
 And explain it below similar to https://getcomposer.org/doc/04-schema.md -->

 <a name="Properties"></a>

 ## Properties

 name
-:  The name of the package.
+: The name of the project.
 It consists of vendor name and project name, separated by /.
 Examples:

 - `netway/instagram`
 - `armnet/telescope`

 The name must be lowercase alphanumeric characters without spaces.

 **alias**

 : App display name on the end-user website.

 > {info} User can overwrite the value on the app management page.

 **description**

-A short description of the package.
+A short description of the project.
 Usually this is one line long.

 **Submenu**

-***name***
+**_name_**
 The name of submenu

-***link***
+**_link_**
 Route to page (laravel route)

-***id***
+**_id_**
 The id of submenu

 Example:

 ```json
 "submenu": [{
     "name": "Marketing Dashboard",